Skip to main content

 shouldNullPoison sets the output to null if any of the input time series are null. shouldNullPoison defaults to false.The function returns a non-null time series if the first time series is non-null and the second time series is null.

-SUM_OVER_TIMESERIES(timeseries, window [, maxEntries])Returns a double value which is the sum over the data points of the input time series.
+SUM_OVER_TIMESERIES(timeseries)Returns a double value equivalent to the sum over the data points of the input time series.

 TIMESERIES_ATTACH_META(timeseries, metadataKey, metadataValue)Merges the provided metadata property to a time series. metadataKey accepts period as ISO period, timeZone as string, and origin as datetime.